-Base Inform nation Population Approach Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate Source Methodology Assumptions Jemena Eastern Gas Pipeline (2) Pty Ltd Statutory accounts used in the Revenue and Operating Expenditure items above.
+Base Information Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate4 Source Methodology Assumptions Therefore statutory accounts were not used as the source data input into the RCM table.
+Table 4.1: Recovered capital method - pipeline assets Return of capital 1999 - 2019 Net tax liabilities BoP Reference: 4.1.j Estimate SAP Trial Balances of : • Jemena Eastern Gas Pipeline (1) Pty Ltd, and • Jemena Eastern Gas Pipeline (2) Pty Ltd Statutory accounts used in the Revenue and Operating Expenditure items above.
+The pipeline is part of a consolidated tax group and does not pay corporate tax as a stand-alone entity.
+Therefore the net tax liability needs to be estimated.
 The accounting profit and loss has been reviewed to identify material non-cash items that may require adjustment for when estimating the net tax liability cash flow.
 After 2008 interest costs were not allocated down to the EGP asset level.
-A notional interest allocation has been included in the net tax liabilities calculation based on analysis of SGSPAA statutory account segment note disclosure.
+A notional interest allocation based on analysis of SGSPAA statutory account segment note disclosure.
 Interest expense was allocated to total pipelines in the segment note for 2008 to 2011, instead of the specific pipelines EGP, QGP and Vic Hub.
 The aggregate 2012 and 2013 percentage split of interest expense between EGP, Vic Hub and QGP was used to allocate total pipeline interest between pipelines for the period 2008 - 2011.
-Net tax liability is calculated as: (Profit/(loss) before interest, tax, depreciation and amortisation Less Estimated tax depreciation Less Estimated interest expense) multiplied by the tax rate (i.e. 30%). was a stand-alone entity.
+'Net tax liability' is interpreted as the notional cash tax payable that would be payable if the pipeline was a stand-alone entity.
 When estimating each year's tax depreciation, current year net capex was assumed to be incurred mid-year and therefore only a half year of depreciation was incurred.